 Atiya Rahman Assistant Scientist

 Hear from the staff

-I take great pride in being part of BRAC JPGSPH for the MPH programme, which contributes to pioneering public health education both nationally and globally.
+I take great pride in being part of BRAC JPGSPH for the MPH program, which contributes to pioneering public health education both nationally and globally.
 In my role, I am involved in ensuring IT services for regular lectures, group work, field visits, solution projects, development of presentation and report writing skills, as well as operational management.
 It has been an inspiring experience working alongside passionate individuals committed to improving health outcomes.

 Md.
 Al Mahmud

-Deputy Manager,

-Information Technology
+Deputy Manager, Information Technology

 I began my journey at BRAC JPGSPH in 2014, and over the past 11 years, my career here has been anything but smooth-it has been a path of continuous learning, growth, and challenges.
 When I first joined as a fresher, stepping into this new field felt daunting, but I embraced the experience with determination.
 One of the most invaluable aspects of my journey has been the collaborative and supportive work environment.
 Under the guidance of our Deans and my co-workers, I have had the opportunity to learn, experiment, and refine my skills.
 Their mentorship and teamwork have shaped my understanding of the field, reinforcing the idea that progress is always a collective effort.

-Rumin Akter Senior Logistics Officer, Administration
+Rumin Akter Senior Logistics Officer,

+Administration

 Since joining BRAC JPGSPH in 2019, my journey has been filled with transformative experiences and challenges.
 As an HR professional, it has been rewarding to observe our institution's development and contribute to fostering a positive and evolving work culture, which is still a work in progress.
 I found our management kind, compassionate, and considerate of employees' learning and work-life balance at the school.
 The times of transformation, especially after the COVID outbreak, have taught me valuable lessons, strengthening our resilience and dedication to excellence.
 I'm excited about our ongoing progress and success together.

-Nazray Morshed Khan Anam Assistant Manager,
+Nazray Morshed Khan Anam

-Human Resources
+Assistant Manager, Human Resources

-I am honoured to have been part of one-fourth of BRAC JPGSPH's journey as one of its longest-standing communications team members.
-Over the years, I have navigated key milestones-from serving as Interim Head of Communications for eight months during COVID-19 to establishing the School's first Contacts Archive and LinkedIn page.
-I've also contributed to communications for flagship initiatives including EV4GH, EquiCity conference (our first conference overseas), the 20-year celebration, and the International COVID-19 Conference with health experts from 18 countries.
-Through these challenges, I have grown immensely and remain committed to amplifying BRAC JPGSPH's impact on global public health.

-Asif FaisalDeputy Manager, Communication
+I am honoured to have been part of one-fourth of BRAC JPGSPH's journey, serving as its longest-standing communications team member.
+Over the years, I have had the opportunity to navigate key milestones, from being Interim Head of Communications for eight months during COVID-19 to establishing the School's first Contacts Archive and LinkedIn page.
+I've also been able to contribute to communications for flagship initiatives like EV4GH, our first international conference EquiCity, the 20-year celebration, and the International COVID-19 Conference with health experts from 18 countries.
+Through challenges, I have learnt and grown immensely, I remain committed to amplifying BRAC JPGSPH's impact on global public health.
+Asif Faisal Deputy Manager, Communication